 - Can't Argue with Elves: This attitude turns up.
 Most prominently in members who take the Dragon motif to extremes.
 When it does crop up, it's one of the warning signs that the individual you are dealing with might be a little nutso.

 - The Clan: Oh, yes.
 Like most Westerosi Great Houses.
 But, like almost everything, Targaryens do it the hard and the more complex way.

 - Color-Coded Characters: Members often have silver-blond hair and unusual purple eyes.

-- Cool Crown: The Dragon Kings have worn their fair share from the iconic iron circlet of Aegon the Conqueror, to Baelor's crown of flowers, to the evil-looking pointy iron crown of the Mad King.
+- Cool Crown: The Dragon Kings have worn their fair share from the iconic Valyrian Steel circlet of Aegon the Conqueror, the simple gold band of Aegon III, to Baelor's crown of flowers, to the evil-looking pointy iron crown of Maekar.

 - Dragon Rider: The earlier Targaryens, before the dragons became extinct.
 Dany is growing into this.

 - Dreaming of Things to Come: Targaryens called their psychic dreams "dragon dreams".